aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 ﻿---
 title: Specify Save Options
-description: "Aspose.Words for .NET enables you to set advanced properties when saving a document.
+description: "Aspose.Words for .NET allows you to set advanced properties when saving a document.
 This enables you to more accurately control the save process."
 type: docs
 weight: 10
 url: /net/specify-save-options/